bnuredini/jodoro/README.md

    --java-options '--enable-preview'
 ```

+If you need to create a `.deb` file, just use `--type deb` instead. "app-image", "exe", "msi", and
+"rpm" are also supported.

+You can find both installers by going to [Releases](https://github.com/bnuredini/jodoro/releases), then Assets.

 ## to do

+* add app icon
+* fix bug occurring when input fields are modified on a running session
+* add input field validation
+* add quick settings in settings pane
 * keyboard shortcuts (lots of them)
-* de-clutter gui constructor
 * graphs for # of sessions
-* add input field validation
-* fix bug occurring when input fields are modified on a running session
-* add app icon
-* use maven
 * add icons for play & pause buttons
-* add quick settings in settings pane
 * add a second sound if timer is not respected
-* add workflow using `jpackage`